swasthik62/myportfolio/README.md

 Dedicated Vendor Manager with an MBA and 3+ years of experience in Operations, Account Management, and Sales.
 Leveraging advanced Excel, SQL, R-Studio and MS tools.
 Efficiently manage seller acquisition and performance to drive success and maintain high standards.
 Seeking a challenging role to apply strategic insights and foster collaborative relationships for sustainable business growth.

+## WORK EXPERIENCE

+### AMAZON - Retail Vendor Manager                                                                                    December 2023 - Current
+Evaluates products and services to continually drive quality of customer experience.
+Identifies opportunities to differentiate our customer experience from the competition.
+Dives deep into inputs and understands the downstream impact of changes to pricing, selection, and convenience for multiple subcategories.
+Enhanced in-stock levels, streamlined planning, and boosted vendor efficiency for improved operational performance and systematic forecasting in fulfillment centers.
+Provides recommendation on business opportunities and long-term strategy for multiple sub-categories.

+### BHARTI AIRTEL - Account Manager (B2B)                                                                              Sep 2022- Sep 2023
+1. Responsible for overseeing and managing 300+ B2B top end product accounts.
+2. Generated revenue increase of 30% in 10 months over the multiple Product lines.
+3. Addressed problems with accounting, billing, and service delivery to maintain and enhance B2B client satisfaction and renewed customer relations to drive growth.

+### RELIANCE RETAILS- New Store Ops.
+Manager(Retail & Vendor operations)                                                Dec 2020-Sep 2022
+1. Analyze the market and validate the Profit and Loss prediction of next 5 years tenure of Smart Stores.
+2. Managed 15 Retail Projects with New Reliance Smart, Smart Point, and Smart Bazar with currently getting the revenue of minimum 18%.
+3. Proficient in business analysis and presenting findings to top management.
+Strong problem-solving skills in project management.
+4. Manage all controllable costs to keep operations profitable

+## EDUCATION

+**Master Of Business Administration - IGNOU**                                                                            2022-2024
+**Bachelor Of Hotel Management - Mangalore University**                                                                  2016-2020

 ## CERTIFICATIONS
 ### Certified Business Analytics Professional
 Implemented R-Programming (Predictive Analysis), SQLand Tableau to Prepare, Process, Analyze and Share the data into thoughtful insight.